daveschudel/Fedora-KDE/README.md

 <br><br>

 ## 13.2.
 VirtualBox
 VirtualBox VMs will hang under Wayland.
-You can make them work again by disabling the mini toolbar under User Interface in the VM's settings.
+You can make them work again by disabling the mini toolbar under User Interface in the VM's settings, or by installing X11 and moving off Wayland.
 <br><br>

-# 14) Ham Radio
+# 14. Ham Radio

 I'm a ham radio operator (K5SGC) and I've been able to get most of the ham radio software I need to run working correctly in Fedora.
 Much of it runs under Wine but there is a good amount that runs native in Linux.